courselabs/kubernetes/labs/statefulsets/hints.md

 # Lab Hints

-For the first part this is about creating a new RoleBinding and Role.

-RBAC permissions should follow the least-privilege approach, so your rules should be scoped to give the app the minimum permissions it needs.

-The second part will need some research.
-The [Kubernetes API docs](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/) list the specs for every object, so you'll be able to drill down and find the field you need.
+You can use the simple-proxy Deployment spec as a starting point - adding in the PVC setup, similar to the products-db StatefulSet.

+To get your Pods created in parallel you'll need to dig into the [Kubernetes API docs](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/).

 > Need more?
 Here's the [solution](solution.md).